shouldjs/should.js/Readme.md

 ## .NaN

-Assert numeric value is NaN:
+Assert a numeric value is NaN:

 ```javascript
 (undefined + 0).should.be.NaN;